Jazmin-Ewers/TechTogetherNewYork/README.md

 ### How to use the webpage:
 - Type in what is troubling you about your excition process and PRESS ENTER.
-- Based on your words in the paragraph we will directio you to the most relevant information.
+- Based on your words in the paragraph we will direct you to the most relevant information.
 - Use the Nagivation bar to seemlinessly browser through other resources.

 ### Try it Out